 A Northern Kingdom of Terath, the home of the elven people.
-As of August 212, an onslaught from the Father of Monsters, Typhon, resulted in the destruction of much of the country of Ethlinspire, by sinking it under water.
+In August of 212 PB, an onslaught from Typhon the Father of Monsters resulted in the destruction of much of the country which surrounded the Ethlinspire, by sinking it under water.
 Since then, the kingdom has been known as The Ethiln Isles.
-Of the once great Spire, only the middle and upper floors remain now.
-The rest of the land being submerged after a massive explosion and tidal wave.
+Great swaths of the land was temporarily submerged after a massive explosion and tidal wave.
 The decade that followed was one that focused on disaster recovery, pushing back the hordes of Typhon’s monsters which lingered, and beginning to rebuild.
 Many of the elves of the Ethlin Isles have felt abandoned by their leaders, who are believed to have sealed themselves away at the highest levels of the great spire.

 King Roivas Gilbereth – The King was considered very wise by his people.
 Though in his youth he was a skilled warrior, he is carful not to involve his people in conflicts that are seen as ‘not concerning the Elves.’
 As one of the few long lived elves in Terath, he had ruled for centuries before the Father of Monsters attacked.
 He has not been seen since the fall of his Kingdom and while many hope he is in the remnants of the Spire, many fear he fell.

 Crown Prince Valinoth Gilbereth – The king’s oldest child and next in line to inherit the throne, Valinoth prefers to spend his time as an instructor at the Elentari battle school of Ro’Nivar.
 Though there are some who are concerned he is too lax and nonchalant to make a suitable King should his father pass, none question his dedication to the Elven people.
 Though the King has been missing for over a year, Valinoth refuses to take on his fathers mantle until his death has been confirmed.